Listed buildings in Culgaith

-Culgaith is a civil parish in the Eden District, Cumbria, England.
+Culgaith is a civil parish in the Westmorland and Furness district of Cumbria, England.
 It contains 23 buildings that are recorded in the National Heritage List for England.
 Of these, two are listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
 The parish contains the villages of Culgaith, Skirwith, and Kirkland and is otherwise rural.
 The listed buildings consist of houses and associated structures, farmhouses, farm buildings, churches and items in the churchyards, a chapel, a war memorial, and three boundary stones.